Sensitivity (control systems)

-In control engineering, the sensitivity (or more precisely, the sensitivity function) of a control system measures how variations in the plant parameters affects the closed-loop transfer function.
+In control engineering, the sensitivity (or more precisely, the sensitivity function) of a control system measures how variations in the plant parameters affect the closed-loop transfer function.
 Since the controller parameters are typically matched to the process characteristics and the process may change, it is important that the controller parameters are chosen in such a way that the closed loop system is not sensitive to variations in process dynamics.
 Moreover, the sensitivity function is also important to analyse how disturbances affects the system.

 Sensitivity function

 A basic closed loop control system, using unity negative feedback.
 C(s) and G(s) denote compensator and plant transfer functions, respectively.

 Let $G(s)$ and $C(s)$ denote the plant and controller's transfer function in a basic closed loop control system written in the Laplace domain using unity negative feedback.